Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Proof of Delay Analysis Results

-As per our model, we represent the number of computations at worker $i$ by the random variable $\workcomp_i$ .
+where \eqref{eqn:rep_4} and \eqref{eqn:rep_5} follow from \eqref{eqn:harmonic} and \eqref{eqn:harmonic_def}. \end{proof} \begin{proof}[Proof of \Cref{thm:repcomptail}] As per our model, we represent the number of computations at worker $i$ by the random variable $\workcomp_i$.
 We also use the random variable $\numcomp_{\text{rep}}$ to denote the total number of computations performed by all $\proc$ workers until $\runtime_{\text{rep}}$, which is the time when the master collects enough computations to be able to recover the matrix-vector product $\res=\mat\vect$.
 Thus

 where the term inside the summation in the second expression represents the number of computations performed by each worker that store a copy of the submatrix $\mat_{i}$ (for a given $i$).
 In what follows, we use the shorthand notation $D_{j}^{i} = \workcomp_{(i-1)\numrep+j}$ and use $D_{j:\numrep}^{i}$ to denote the order statistics of $D_{1}^{i},\ldots,D_{\numrep}^{i}$.
 Rewriting the above expression in terms of the order statistics we get,